alexanderGugel/MoreMagnets/README.md

 **WIP** This project has been created by me within less than two days during the Solo Hackathon at [Hack Reactor](http://www.hackreactor.com/).
-Currently we're working on it as a team during the project phase.
+Because of the hight interest in it, we're currently working on it as a team of four.
 You can see our progress at [Trrnts/Trrnts](https://github.com/Trrnts/Trrnts).
+This repo is a primarily a PoC.

 # trrnts